J-Siu/h2ghost/README.md

 -	`'app'` - h2ghost will Start Ghost as backend server, but use Ghost's express rootApp directly.
 -	`'backend'` - h2ghost will start Ghost as backend server, and use proxy to access it.

-If `'backend'` is choosen, and Ghost use unix socket, the `socket.path` in Ghost's config.js has to be full path, or prefix the relative path with `__dirname` like following:
+If `'backend'` is chosen, and Ghost use unix socket, the `socket.path` in Ghost's config.js has to be full path, or prefix the relative path with `__dirname` like following:

 ```javascript
 config = {